baltaazr/csresearch/README.md

-# csresearch
+# Computer Science Research
-A blog from my Computer Science Research class at TAS from 2020-2021.
+A blog for my Computer Science Research class at TAS from 2020-2021.